BUILT LEAN. BUILT GREEN.

 Ops and systems leads

-You are the one who knows the stack is a mess.
-You have watched tools get adopted without a plan, automations get built and never cleaned up, and the same data get entered in three places.
-You do not need a consultant to tell you that.
+You know the stack is a mess.
+You have watched tools get adopted without a plan, automations get built and never cleaned up, and the same data entered in three places.
+You do not need someone to tell you that.
 You need someone to map it and fix it.

 Founders

 You said yes to AI tools because everyone was saying yes.
 Some of them helped.
-Most of them just added to the overhead.
-You would like to know what is actually worth keeping before you add anything else.
+Most just added overhead.
+You want to know what is worth keeping, and what it is doing to the people you hired.

 Agencies and consultants

 Your clients are asking about AI.
 You want to give them a real answer, not a sales pitch.
-An AI audit is something you can offer as a standalone service, with a builder behind it who will be honest about what they actually need.
+The audit is something you can offer as a standalone service, with a builder behind it who will be honest about what they actually need.

-Hosted on infrastructure committed to renewable energy.
+That means operations running on infrastructure committed to renewable energy.
 Lean code by default.
-No idle infrastructure.
-No bloat.
+No idle processes, no bloated workflows, no systems running just because nobody turned them off.

 Drew Griffiths